Andy7475/gettingandcleaningdata/README.md

 The variables are all means and standard deviations of a number of acceleration and angular velocity measurements collected during specific activities.
 A full description of the data can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

+The code is commented throughout to explain each step.